US Companies Receive Regulatory Approval To Sell Lab-Grown Chicken Meat - Statements - UrduPoint

 GOOD Meat also received approval from the US Department of Agriculture to enter its cultivated chicken into interstate commerce, the company said in a statement.

-The US Food and Drug Administration (FDA) said it is closely coordinating with the US Department of Agriculture's food safety and inspection service to ensure cell-cultivated products meet all applicable regulatory requirements.
+The US Food and Drug Administration (FDA) said it is closely coordinating with the US Department of Agriculture's Food Safety and Inspection Service (FSIS) to ensure cell-cultivated products meet all applicable regulatory requirements.

 In November, the FDA sent a letter to UPSIDE Foods confirming that, based on the information presented by the company, their product would not be expected to contain adulterating substances and is as safe as comparable foods produced by other methods.